7 Great Weighted Vest Workout Ideas You Can Do In 2023

 Push-Ups

 First, push-ups with weighted vests help to build endurance and strength.
 Over time, regular push-ups can help to increase muscle mass and reduce body fat.
+Using a back loaded weighted vest adds an extra challenge to this bodyweight workout.

 Additionally, push-ups can help to improve posture and prevent injuries.
 When done correctly, push-ups can also help to tone the abdominal muscles and improve flexibility.